14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 Driving time: ~2-3 hours

 On our way back to the city, we stopped at The Grove, a shopping mall that has small village vibes.
-We spent most of the time at the market on its grounds, sipping on fresh juice and savoring baked delicacies.
+We spent most of the time at the market on its grounds, sipping on fresh juice and savoring baked goods.

 7. From Los Angeles to San Francisco

-Accommodation: Motel at Morro Bay
+Accommodation: Morro Bay

 Driving time: ~4-5 hours